-From wind turbines to solar panels and tidal barrages to biofuels, clean and renewable energy sources are increasingly familiar to all of us.
-And they're more important than ever as governments attempt to meet international targets for reducing carbon emissions.
+From wind turbines to solar panels and tidal barrages to biofuels, clean and renewable energy sources are increasingly familiar to all of us, and they're more important than ever as governments attempt to meet international targets for reducing carbon emissions.

-Sophie explains that there is a huge breadth of roles and career pathways available.
+Alicia explains that there is a huge breadth of roles and career pathways available.
 'A single renewable energy project requires the contribution of people from a range of backgrounds and skillsets, from ecologists, planners and project managers to engineers, communications professionals, business developers and even helicopter pilots,' she says.

 David cites figures from the Renewable Energy Association (REA).
-'In 2012/13 there were 103,033 people employed in the renewables industry, but by the end of 2013/14 this had grown to 112,028,' he adds.
-'This compared with an overall employment rise of just 1% during the same period.'
+'In 2012/13 there were 103,033 people employed in the renewables industry, but by the end of 2013/14 this had grown to 112,028.
+This compared with an overall employment rise of just 1% during the same period.'

+'We are not an industry dependent on London and the southeast corridor.
+The much-vaunted northern powerhouse is responsible for almost 11,000 of the jobs in our sector.'
 In fact, it's a global industry - David says that more than 50% of his firm's current assignments are international.

 He argues that renewables can play a leading role in helping the government to tackle the skills shortage in science, technology, engineering and maths (STEM).

-'One of the most exciting areas of growth is in energy storage,' he adds.
-'This provides both UK and international job opportunities for students and graduates interested in forging a career in our sector.
+'One of the most exciting areas of growth is in energy storage.
+This provides both UK and international job opportunities for students and graduates interested in forging a career in our sector.

-'When the energy industry was first privatised, energy companies were overwhelmingly full of engineers and scientists,' notes Asif Rehmanwala, group commercial director at Ecotricity, a green electricity company that invests profits from customers' bills in renewable technology.
+'When the energy industry was first privatised, energy companies were overwhelmingly full of engineers and scientists,' says Asif Rehmanwala, group commercial director at Ecotricity, a green electricity company that invests profits from customers' bills in renewable technology.

-'But over the last decade, the balance has become tilted towards graduates with commercial skills,' he adds, highlighting the variety of careers that are on offer in the sector.
+'But over the last decade, the balance has become tilted towards graduates with commercial skills,' he explains, highlighting the variety of careers that are on offer in the sector.
 The industry needs £200billion of investment to renew generating capacity from a range of sources including wind, solar, biomass, gas and nuclear.

-'There is now a skills shortage for all types of engineers (from general mechanical, design and environmental engineers to more specific wind energy engineers) and scientists such as ecologists, as well as those with design and technical skills, including landscape and wind analysts,' says Asif.
+'There is now a skills shortage for all types of engineers - from general mechanical, design and environmental engineers to more specific wind energy engineers - and scientists such as ecologists, as well as those with design and technical skills, including landscape and wind analysts,' says Asif.
 'Starting salaries will vary from £19,000 to £28,000 depending on the job type, company and location.'

 Ecotricity is an example of the many smaller energy companies challenging the so-called big six traditional suppliers - and these firms provide a range of opportunities for talented graduates.

 'We are a vertically integrated energy company,' explains Asif.
 'This means that we generate renewable energy through, for example, our own wind farms and sell it to households and businesses.
-So we need good people with skills and qualifications in engineering, science and maths for a wide range of technical roles.
+So we need good people with skills and qualifications in engineering, science and maths for a range of technical roles.

 'We look for people with analytical minds, perhaps displayed through a dissertation that reveals a candidate's quantitative and qualitative abilities, and we place a high premium on people that fit the ethics and core values of Ecotricity.'